 Dinner: Dinner on your own.
 Enjoy this opportunity to explore Chicago's many excellent and historic eateries, such as Rick Bayless's Frontera Grill, Russian Tea Time, Ada's Famous Deli, 17/west at the Berghoff, the Art Institute's new Modern Wing rooftop restaurant Terzo Piano, and more.
 A list of recommendations will be provided.
 Eat on your own time and pace to take advantage of the evening programs at the Art Institute.

 Evening: Return to the Art Institute this evening to explore on your own or attend the public programs.
 The Art Institute is open until 8:00pm Thursday evenings.
+A free-time excursion to the Chicago Symphony may be arranged by your Art Institute Program Coordinator.
+Additional information will be provided in advance, if this opportunity becomes available.

 Breakfast: Deluxe continental breakfast buffet at the hotel.